Steve0Greatness/Steve0Greatness/README.md

 # Welcome
 Hi, I'm Steve0Greatness; you can call me S0G.
 I'm a mostly self tought programmer with an interest in JavaScript, and (to a lesser extent) Python.
-I also know how to use Scratch, but lets be honest, everyone does.
+I also know how to use Scratch, but let's be honest, everyone does.

 ## A bit more about myself
 * I perfer hexcode colors over RGB(A).